Uyuni: Train cemetery

 One of the major tourist attractions of the area is an antique train cemetery.
 It is located 3 km outside Uyuni and is connected to it by the old train tracks.
 The town served in the past as a distribution hub for the trains carrying minerals on their way to the Pacific Ocean ports.
 The train lines were built by British engineers who arrived near the end of the 19th century and formed a sizable community in Uyuni.
 The engineers were invited by British-sponsored Antofagasta and Bolivia Railway Companies, which is now Ferrocarril de Antofagasta a Bolivia.
 The rail construction started in 1888 and ended in 1892.
 It was encouraged by the then Bolivian President Aniceto Arce, who believed Bolivia would flourish with a good transport system, but it was also constantly sabotaged by the local indigenous people who saw it as an intrusion into their lives.
 The trains were mostly used by the mining companies.
 In the 1940s, the mining industry collapsed, partly due to the mineral depletion.
 Many trains were abandoned thereby producing the train cemetery.
 There are talks to build a museum out of the cemetery.

 Images

 Climate

-According to the Köppen climate classification, Uyuni has a climate near the borderline between Tundra climate and cold desert climate (BWk) with mild summers and cool winters.
+According to the Köppen climate classification, Uyuni has an alpine cold desert climate (Köppen climate classification BWk) with mild summers and cool winters.
 Night time temperatures stay chilly year round.